andrewbaxter/lunk/readme.md

 Per the above, you can see Lunk already implicitly prevents the infinite loop by linearizing the graph before execution.

-However, it'll still try to change the value twice - if there were other more intensive or less stable work there it would be run again too.
+However, it'll still try to change the textbox value - for other inputs this could mess with the cursor position or worse.

 #### Better implementation